Sparkier/Dotfiles/Arch/README.md

 I'm a Ph.
 D. student at Ulm University.
 There I use Arch/i3 as my computer setup.
 When I began with my Ph.
 D. on machine learning visualization, I was using Ubuntu on my workstation.
 However, Ubuntu proved to be unstable whilst also not being visually appealing.
 Therefore I switched to Arch/i3 with a rather minimalistic design which I really learned to like a lot.
 Tiling window management along with workspaces is a charm to work with.

-However, Arch involves a lot of configuration work.
+However, Arch involves some configuration work.
 These are the configurations for this computer.

 ## i3